Kings County, Nova Scotia: History

 The Planters were followed in the 1780s by further settlers from the United Empire Loyalists and significant numbers of Irish immigrants.
 The roots of Black heritage in Kings County began almost 250 years ago when the New England Planters were accompanied by slaves and freed Blacks to settle in Horton and Cornwallis townships.
-This initial African population increased with larger migrations following the American Revolution and especially the War of 1812.
+This initial African population increased with larger migrations of Black Loyalists following the American Revolution and especially Black refugees following the War of 1812.
 Further waves of immigration followed in the following two centuries, adding to the population and diversity of Kings County.

 The county's agricultural industry blossomed in the 19th century, especially after the arrival of the Dominion Atlantic Railway which led to a major expansion of exports, especially the apple industry.
 After the loss of the British export market for apples in World War II, Kings County farmers diversified into other crops and livestock.
 Agriculture remains a major industry, as the county has some of the best farmland in Nova Scotia, but farmland now faces pressure from suburban development around valley towns.
 The county also faces serious pollution problems in its major water artery, the Cornwallis River.

 Kings County was a major wooden shipbuilding area in the 19th Century, including a four-masted barque built in Kingsport named Kings County which was one of the largest ever built in Canada.
 Today a number of light industrial factories are located in Coldbrook and Waterville.

 The county's history is preserved and interpreted at the Kings County Museum in Kentville and a number of Kings County towns have museums related to their specific stories such as the Wolfville Historical Society and the Apple Capital Museum in Berwick.